unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 1 (200 XP)

 **_Antitek Susceptibility_**.
-The armor is incapacitated while in the area of an _antitek field._ If targeted by _dispel magic_, the armor must succeed on a
+The armor is incapacitated while in the area of an _antitek field._ If targeted by _dispel tek_, the armor must succeed on a

-Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+Constitution saving throw against the caster’s tek skill save DC or fall unconscious for 1 minute.

 **_False Appearance_**.
 While the armor remains motionless, it is indistinguishable from a normal suit of armor.